bengl/dotfiles/README.md

 1. I use both Vim 7.3 (in iTerm2) and MacVim.
 2. I don't disable the arrow keys.
 I still don't see the benefit.
 Sorry.
 3. Ruby is required for some things to work.
+4. <b>You need git.
+Seriously.
+Don't run this without git.</b>
-4. Use these files in any way you see fit.
+5. Use these files in any way you see fit.
 They're public domain.

 Features
 --------